JamesCarvell/Room-Booking-Webapp/README.md

 ### server.py
 * pass new booking from index.html to db.json

-### bookings.py
-* add .past html class to calendar days before today

 ### calendar_script.js
-* Make calendar interactable as an alternative to using the form
-* Prevent unavailable & past dates from being selectable
+* Store actual date data in startDate and endDate variables, as well as form input, when selecting dates on calendar
 * Add hover text to calendar for unavailable/past days
-* Add alerts for whether booking succeeds
+* Add alerts for whether booking succeeds, and when a range of dates with an included unavailable date is selected

 ### index.html
 * Take form data from BookingForm and create a new booking